 Thermal Pot Barbeque Chicken – Instructions

-8. Add some water, not too much just to cover potatoes (otherwise they will not cook), salt, and pepper.
+8. Add some water, not too much just to cover the potatoes (otherwise they will not cook).
+Season with salt and pepper to taste.

-9. Cook for 10-15 minutes to allow the temperature to build up.
-Once this is done insert the pot into a thermos and leave it to slow cook for as long as required.
+9. Cover the pot and let it cook on medium-low heat for 10-15 minutes to build up the temperature.
+Then, transfer the pot to a thermos and let it slow cook for as long as needed.

-In this case, we left it for one and a half hours.
-The meal was tasty and we ate it immediately after we had conquered the tip of Cape York!
+In our case, we left it for one and a half hours, and the result was delicious.
+We enjoyed the meal immediately after reaching the tip of Cape York!

 Please let us know if you tried this recipe or maybe have some suggestions!

-Do you feel like cooking a camping soup – Read our recipe here.
+Do you feel like cooking a camping soup – Read our recipe.